Taekeiro/Portfolio/STLC/test_case_design.md

      - **Steps**: Navigate to a product with a saved rating, edit the rating to 3 stars, delete the rating.
      - **Expected Result**: Rating is updated successfully, then removed with a confirmation message.

-**Automate?**: Automate the all 3 test cases due to frequent and critical validation needs.
+**Automate?**: Automate all test cases, due to their critical importance to the feature's functionality.

 ---